trias-project/alien-plants-belgium/src/dwc_mapping.md

 distribution <- raw_data
 ```

+The checklist contains minimal presence information (`X` or `?`) for the three regions in Belgium (Flanders, Wallonia and the Brussels-Capital Region).
+Information regarding pathway, status, first and last recorded observation however apply to the distribution in Belgium as a whole.
+Since it is impossible to extrapolate that information for the regions, we decided to only provide distribution information for Belgium.
 Create a `raw_presence_be` column, which contains `X` if any of the regions has `X` or else `?` if any of the regions has `?`: